 - Loan Underwriting Prerequisites: Loan underwriting is another area you should evaluate.
-What kind of a project review process do they have in place?
+What kind of project review process do they have in place?
 Do they check aspects such as architectural plans, zoning laws, budgetary constraints, project timelines, projected values, and demographical details of the market?
 You will want to know what will be required to process your loan before you select a marketplace lending platform as each platform has varying requirements.

 - Experienced Management and Staff: Investigate the experience of the fund’s leadership.
-If the alternative financing source has experienced leadership in the real estate industry, you can be sure of their reliability and trustworthiness.
+If the alternative financing source has experienced leadership in the real estate industry, you can be sure of its reliability and trustworthiness.